Douglas Davis, program director

 *Students may take up to 6 credit hours of internship toward their degree (CJ 387/CJ 287).
 Internship credits above 3 s.h. will be taken in lieu of the elective requirement.

-Note: Directed inquiries, teaching assistantships, and internships in criminal justice can be arranged on an individual basis.
+Note: Directed inquiries, teaching assistantships, and internships in criminal justice are arranged on an individual basis.

 - Academic Policies